 Turns out the politicians displaced the Military Industrial Complex with a much better thing for them: the Poverty Industrial Complex.

-While Military Spending (as a percent of GDP) halved, spending overall tripled (from about $11K to $29K/household in inflation adjusted dollars).
+While Military Spending (as a percent of GDP) halved or more, spending overall tripled (from about $11K to $29K/household in inflation adjusted dollars).
 Since 1970 (when these programs really started kicking in), government spending went up 10 times faster than median incomes (5).
 Where did all the money go?
-Federal Social Program Spending went from (6) -- that's not even counting welfare, or state and local contributions which would make it bigger.
+Federal Social Program Spending went from 2.5 to over 10% of GDP, and over half of the federal budget) (6) -- that's not even counting welfare, or state and local contributions which would make it bigger.